cooroo/hackintosh/README.md

-# Minimal Clover Config and Kexts for Gigabyte Z390 I WIFI | 9700K
+# Minimal Clover Config and Kexts for Gigabyte Z390 I WIFI

 ## Why minimal

 There are many tutorial and builds around the hackintosh community, but most of them use a lot of clover config and kexts, and those value/kexts lacks of explaination.
-I tried to search the meaning of the clover config item, but neither clover wiki nor forum (even golden builds) offer me answers.
+I tried to search the meaning of the clover config item, but neither clover wiki nor forum (even golden builds) offer an answers.
 When someone ask questions in tonymacx or other hackintosh forums, most of time what they get is not an answers, but an EFI.zip.
-Sometimes an EFI.zip is shortcut to success maybe, but the "blackbox" do not offer any knowleage to solve the problem.
+Sometimes an EFI.zip is shortcut to success maybe, but the "blackbox" do not offer any knowleage to solve problems.

-So I want to build my hackintosh with minimal config and kexts, I don't know how they works in detail, but I know what they use for at least.
+So I want to build a hackintosh with minimal config and kexts, maybe I don't know how they works in detail, but I know what they use for at least.

-Correct my if I am wrong, Thanks in advance.
+Correct me if I am wrong!

 ## Parts